MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/profile-guided-optimization-error-pg0165.md

 PGD files are specific to a particular compiler toolset.
 This error is generated when you are using a different compiler than the one used for *Filename*.pgd.
 This error indicates that this compiler toolset cannot use the data from *Filename*.pgd to optimize the current program.

 To resolve this problem, regenerate *Filename*.pgd by using the current compiler toolset.

+This error is also displayed when the PGD file is marked read-only (+R) on the filesystem.